sindresorhus/caller-path/readme.md

 > Get the path of the caller function

-You have to use `'use strict';` in your code for this module to work correctly.
+**Important:** You have to use `'use strict';` in your code for this module to work correctly, or make sure the module is an ESM module, which is implicitly strict.

 ## Install

 ```
 $ npm install caller-path
 ```

 ## Usage